-Now’s the time to get your account set up, and create all your essential ActiveCampaign automations.
+Now’s the time to set up your account and create all your essential ActiveCampaign automations.

-Once those automations are up and running, come back for Part Three of the ICON series.
-Next we’ll start focusing on the outcomes of your marketing automation.
+Once those automations run, return for Part Three of the ICON series.
+Next, we’ll start focusing on the outcomes of your marketing automation.

-If you have any questions while you’re working through this, feel free to ask them below!
+If you have any questions while working through this, please ask them below!